pnp/PnP/Samples/Core.JavaScript/Core.JavaScript.CDN/js/pnp-ww.md

 Tag | Required | Description
 ---|---|---
-ww-appname | no | Used for Angular widgets only; this is the name of the Angular module that will be passed to the angular.bootstrap function when bootstrapping the widget. ww-apptype | no | Currently "Angular" is the only supported framework that will auto-bind upon load completion. ww-appbind | no | The function that should be executed when all the script files have completed loading. ww-appscripts | yes | A JSON object that will be used to load the additional javascript libraries.
+ww-appname | yes | For Angular widgets, the name of the Angular module that will be passed to the angular.bootstrap function when bootstrapping the widget; for self-booting widgets, is used internally by Widget Wrangler. ww-apptype | no | Currently "Angular" is the only supported framework that will auto-bind upon load completion. ww-appbind | no | The function that should be executed when all the script files have completed loading. ww-appscripts | yes | A JSON object that will be used to load the additional javascript libraries.
 Define a src property for each script containing the location of the script file (using ~/ in the source tag specifies the file is in the same location as the pnp-ww.js file specified above.
 Priority is the load priority, this is a 0 based list of implied load order.
 Multiple source files may have the same priority if they do not depend upon each other to execute.)
 Use the priority property to specify a numeric priority.
 Priorities must begin at 0 and be defined in order (0, 1, 2 ...).
 Multiple scripts can be given the same priority in order to load them concurrently.

-NOTE: It is necessary to specify ww-appname and ww-apptype (for an Angular widget) OR ww-appbind (to do the binding yourself).
+NOTE: It is necessary to specify ww-apptype="Angular" OR ww-appbind="functionName".

 ## Examples ##